Hey. Hi. Hello. Salaam. Bonjour. Salut. Ciao. Ahoj. Bog. Marhaba. Ola. 😀

-“Guess, whose getting a cat, cat.
+“Guess, who’s getting a cat, cat.
 I’m getting a cat, cat.
 And I’ll name him pat, pat.
 He’ll always wear a hat, hat,” I sing gleefully, as I pour cereal into my bowl.

 “Is he going to be fat like Garfield?” asks Tayyibah, giggling at my little song.